davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

   * Verify network settings.
   * Ensure that the nodes have internet access.
   * Ensure that there are at least 3 nodes with SDS in the cluster.
 All Compute nodes play SDS role, Controller nodes play SDS role in case if the option 'Controller as Storage' is enabled in the Plugin's settings.
-  * For the nodes that play SDS role ensure that disks which are listed in the Plugin's setting 'Storage devices' are unallocated and their sizes are greater than 100GB.
+  * For the nodes that play SDS role ensure that disks which are listed in the Plugin's settings 'Storage devices' and 'XtremCache devices' are unallocated and their sizes are greater than 100GB.
   * Ensure that controller nodes have at least 3GB RAM.

 2. Deploying changes fails with timeout errors if remove a controller node (only if there were 3 controllers in cluster).
   * Connect via ssh to the one of controller nodes
   * Get MDM IPs:
     ::
-      cat /etc/environment | grep FACTER_mdm_ips
+      cat /etc/environment | grep SCALEIO_mdm_ips

   * Request ScaleIO cluster state
     ::